 The Piece Hall, Blackledge, Halifax, West Yorkshire, HX1 1RE.
 Entry is free.

 Go under the sea at a spectacular aquarium

-We’re lucky enough to have one of the world’s most incredible aquariums under an hour-and-a-half away in Hull.
+We’re lucky enough to have one of the world’s most incredible aquariums within easy reach, over in Hull.
 The Deep is housed in a dramatic building on the Humber estuary, and is home to all sorts of sea and water creatures.
 You can explore eight different animal zones, from prehistoric seas and tropical lagoons to the depths of the sea and open oceans.
 Residents you’ll get to see include several types of shark, turtles and eels, as well as penguins and frogs.
 Little ones get to uncover fossils, interact with the magic floor and design their own sea creatures.
-The train takes just one hour from Leeds.
+The train takes just over an hour from Leeds.

 Ramble over Ilkley Moor